 AIMDD (Active Implantable Medical Device Directive) 90/385/EEC has been in place since June 20, 1990.
 This directive applies to devices according to Article 2.C AIMDD, which defines an active implantable medical device as:

-any active medical device which is intended to be totally or partially introduced, surgically or medically, into the human body or by medical intervention into a natural orifice, and which is intended to remain after the procedure” additionally the directive requires that all active implantable medical device manufacturers must affix CE-Marking to the Directive in order to place their devices on the European Market.
+any active medical device which is intended to be totally or partially introduced, surgically or medically, into the human body or by medical intervention into a natural orifice, and which is intended to remain after the procedure”.
+Additionally, the Directive requires that all active implantable medical device manufacturers must affix CE-Marking in order to place their devices on the European Market.
 The AIMDD 90/385/ EEC also mentions the language requirement issue in Article 4.4, “when a device is put into service, Member States may require the information described in sections 13, 14 and 15 of Annex I to be in their national language(s).